About Metis Center For Psychological Services

 I look forward to collaborating with you to lead an authentic, brave life.
 Together, change is possible.

-I am excited to be part of the staff at the Metis Center at both the Erie and Boulder offices.
+I am excited to be part of the staff at the Metis Center at both the Lafayette and Boulder offices.